California Salaried Employees Laws

 For a first violation, the penalty amounts to one hundred dollars ($100) for each instance of failing to pay each employee.
 For subsequent violations or instances of willful/intentional violations, the penalty is raised to two hundred dollars ($200) for each failure to pay each employee, in addition to 25% of the unlawfully withheld wages.

-A higher penalty for subsequent violations is applicable once an employer has been notified of a prior violation, regardless of whether penalties were actually imposed.
+A higher penalty for subsequent violations is applicable once an employer has been notified of a prior violation, regardless of whether penalties were imposed.

 Male and Female Salaried Employees in California